maxtkc/mvths-wiki/docs/020-potentiometers.rst

 Potentiometers are another common form of input for controlling an electronic device.
 They generally come in two forms: dials and sliders.
 Dials are commonly used to control the volume on an audio device or temperature on a thermostat.
 Sliders are commonly used in joysticks to convert the motion of the joystick into signals that can be used by a digital microcontroller.

+Potentiometers are essentially variable resistors.
+The resistance of the potentiometer varies as you turn the dial or move the slider.

 Potentiometer Design
 --------------------